ParisNeo/lollms-webui/CONTRIBUTING.md

 # Contributing to lollms-webui

-Thank you for your interest in contributing to [Your Repository Name]!
+Thank you for your interest in contributing to lollms-webui!
 We appreciate your efforts to help make our project better.

 ## Contributing Guidelines